 We will be adding new blog posts about our life in Ecuador each month including Youtube videos.

 In the meantime, check out how to visit this lovely city

 The map pinpoints Cuenca and you can see Quito (the capital) to the north, Guayaquil to the northwest and if you zoom out, you can locate the Galapagos Islands to the West.

 Cuenca, Ecuador is the 3rd largest city in Ecuador; surrounded by mountains on all sides; 8,366 feet above sea level.
 It has been referred to as "The Athens Andes" and has been classified at a UNESCO World Heritage Site.

-We flew into Quito twice, stayed over night at the Quito Airport Suites (links to accommodations will be at the end) just 10 minutes away from the airport!
+We stayed overnight at the Quito Airport Suites, just 10 minutes away from the airport!
 The flight from Quito to Cuenca is approximately 35 minutes.

 Cuenca is a city of four rivers.
 The main river in town is called Tomebamba (below) which divides the older and newer areas of (El Centro).

-Okay, here is a few other things we love......
+Okay, here are a few other things we love...